-Character development—focused on honesty, integrity, and kindness—and risk-taking form the fabric of my teaching philosophy.
-As a teacher, I enable learners to become creators of knowledge and critical thinkers willing to welcome uncertainty.
-To advance this vision, I provide a relaxed atmosphere where every student can enjoy the journey of learning through explorations of the wonders of natural phenomena or the richness of intellectual creations; the latter includes any means of human expression.
+Character development—focused on honesty, integrity, and kindness—forms the fabric of my teaching philosophy.
+I embrace an open pedagogy to enable learners in becoming creators of knowledge and critical thinkers who welcome uncertainty.
+To advance this vision, I provide a relaxed atmosphere where every student can enjoy the journey of learning through explorations of the wonders of natural phenomena or the richness of intellectual creations.

 I started teaching in 1997 in New York City.
 In 1999, I was a teaching assistant at Dartmouth College.
 In 2001, I was an instructor at The City College of the City University of New York, where I taught my first graduate courses in education and began training teachers.
 In 2003, I was an adjunct instructor at Columbia University.
 In 2003, I took a tenure-track assistant professorship at the University of Puerto Rico, Mayagüez Campus.
 After earning tenure and becoming a full professor in 2012, I took a leave of absence in 2013 to explore reviving a small independent school in Mississippi; while it lived, we renamed it MathEcoSpirit Academy.
 (I love the mission and vision statements!)